Table of Contents

 Is the Media Being Honest?

 When researching the topic of carbon monoxide poisoning in Ford Explorer vehicles, the same information can be found page after page, website after website.
-So is the news, websites, and the media being honest about the realities of this deadly auto defect, or just not looking deep enough?
+So are the news, websites, and the media being honest about the realities of this deadly auto defect, or just not looking deep enough?

 Bisnar Chase is handling several cases regarding police officers that were injured and suffered carbon monoxide poisoning while on duty.
-Two of these cases made media headlines: Brian McDowell of Newport Beach Police Department and Zachary LaHood of Austin Police Department.
+Two of these cases made media headlines: Brian McDowell of the Newport Beach Police Department and Zachary LaHood of the Austin Police Department.

 Ford has even gone as far as to say that because of the after-market police equipment installed on Ford Explorer police cruisers and interceptors, the blame should be focused on improperly installed police equipment, making all other Ford Explorers safe and untouched by this “auto defect”.

 Only 2,700 complaints have been officially reported and filed.
 Unfortunately, this number does not indicate the true impact the Ford Explorer carbon monoxide auto defect has had on Ford Explorer owners, drivers, and passengers.

 Do a quick search on any blog, forum, or complaint/review website for Ford Explorer Carbon Monoxide Auto Defect, and you will see the endless amount of complaints, reviews, and stories of getting sick and experiencing symptoms of carbon monoxide poisoning.

 So why is Ford saying that regular civilian Ford Explorer vehicles are at no risk of this carbon monoxide leak auto defect?
 Is it Ford choosing profit over safety?

 Is Ford truly unaware of civilian Ford Explorer owners, drivers, and passengers experiencing excessive exhaust fumes and even signs and symptoms of carbon monoxide poisoning, directly as a result of driving their Ford Explorers?

 If so, why did Ford, according to a report by CBS News, recently agree to settle a class-action lawsuit involving the alleged defect in a case filed in Florida?